Xilinx/smartcam/README.md

       --ROI-off                         turn off ROI

    Example of supported combinations sorted by input are outlined below.
-If using command line to invoke the smartcam_aa1 stop the process via CTLR-C prior to starting the next instance.
+If using command line to invoke the smartcam stop the process via CTLR-C prior to starting the next instance.

    Note some of the configurations have functional limitations in EA1. have limitations.